rolim520/Nine-Tiles-Panic-Solver/README.md

 The analysis follows these steps:

 1.  **Create a Database View**: A DuckDB view is created that points directly to the Parquet file.
 This is an instantaneous, zero-copy operation.
-2.  **Calculate Percentiles**: To create a fair scoring system, the script first calculates the percentile rank for every possible value of every statistic across all 2.9 billion solutions.
-For example, it determines that a board with 5 houses is in the 98th percentile among all solutions.
-This is done with a single, efficient `UNPIVOT` query.
+2.  **Calculate Percentiles**: To create a fair scoring system, the script first identifies all unique possible values for each statistic (e.g., the possible values for 'total houses' might be 0, 1, 2, 3, 4, 5).
+It then assigns a score to each of these values based on its rank, creating a uniform scale.
+For example, if there are 6 possible outcomes for houses, they are mapped to scores of 0, 20, 40, 60, 80, and 100.
+This is done with a single, efficient `UNPIVOT` and `PERCENT_RANK` query.
 3.  **Pre-compute All Scores**: A new table, `solution_scores`, is created.
 In this table, every solution is scored from 0 to 100 for each of the 26 scoring cards based on the pre-calculated percentiles.
 4.  **Find the Best**: The script then queries the `solution_scores` table to find the optimal solution for every combination:
       * The single best solution for each of the 26 cards.
       * The best solution for all 325 unique pairs of cards.
       * The best solution for all 2,600 unique trios of cards.
       * The single best "overall" solution.
-5.  **Generate Images**: For each "best" solution found, a 3x3 PNG image of the board is generated and saved.

 -----